carbonplan/blog/posts/maps-library-release.md

     clim={[-20,30]}
     source={bucket + ‘maps-demo/2d/tavg'}
     variable={'tavg'}
-    dimensions={['y', 'x']}
   />
 </Map>
 ```

 <MapDemo2d />

-The source data is a Zarr group with the temperature data from [WorldClim](https://www.worldclim.org/data/worldclim21.html) encoded at multiple zoom levels.
+The source data is a Zarr group with the temperature data from [WorldClim](https://www.worldclim.org/data/worldclim21.html) at multiple zoom levels.
 The file layout (with some files hidden for clarity) is as follows — note how the number of chunks doubles as the zoom level increases.
 We automatically load metadata from files in this directory.

 ```
 /